• Improve this Doc

 threshold

-See threshold in rule configuration section.
+See threshold in the rule configuration section.

 filter-timeout

-See filter-timeout in rule configuration section.
+See filter-timeout in the rule configuration section.

 baseline-coefficient

-See baseline-coefficient in rule configuration section.
+See baseline-coefficient in the rule configuration section.

 pass-action

-See pass-action in rule configuration section.
+See pass-action in the rule configuration section.

 filter-action

-See filter-action in rule configuration section.
+See filter-action in the rule configuration section.

 eval-step-msecs

-See eval-step-msecs in rule configuration section.
+See eval-step-msecs in the rule configuration section.

 report-mail

-See report-mail in rule configuration section.
+See report-mail in the rule configuration section.

 report-bgp-flowspec

-See report-bgp-flowspec in rule configuration section.
+See report-bgp-flowspec in the rule configuration section.

 description

-See description in rule configuration section.
+See description in the rule configuration section.

 eval-items

-See eval-items in rule configuration section.
+See eval-items in the rule configuration section.

 required-items

-See required-items in rule configuration section.
+See required-items in the rule configuration section.

 Configuration example